JamieT966/project-portfolio-2/README.md

 ### Strategy

 The client wanted a quiz to aid in their chemical safety training.
-Chemstore travel out to host the event and would like a multiple choice quiz to test attendees knowledge either at the end of the day or halfway through the day.
+Chemstore travels out to host the event and would like a multiple choice quiz to test attendees knowledge either at the end of the day or halfway through the day.

 ### Scope

 I discussed with the client and we decided the scope of this project together.
 I gave an overview of what was on the table.
 For example, the basic outline of the quiz was to be delivered with a variable keeping track of the current page and another variable keeping track of the user's score.

-Unfortunately, due to time constraints the ability to issue the user with a certificate based on score fell out of the scope for this project.
-This can be revisted at a later date.
+Unfortunately, due to time constraints, the ability to issue the user with a certificate based on score fell out of the scope for this project.
+This can be revisited at a later date.

 ### Structure